iworkforthem/pdx/src/locations/bamboo-sushi.md

   character: 🍣
 ---

-Portland isn't known for its sushi, but this is a great option if you’re in the mood.
-Try the _Green Machine_ and the _California Sunset_.
+Sustainbly sourced sushi.
+Try the _Green Machine_, _California Sunset_, and the _spicy cauliflower_.